WillTrem/UInnovate/README.md

    > :bulb: Note that you don't have to create any account or credentials prior to this setup.
 It will be done automatically when you first run the containers.

 5. Open a terminal window in the root directory of the repository (UInnovate).
-6. Run `docker compose up` to start the containers.
+6. Run `docker compose --profile tool up` to start the containers.
-   You can stop them at any time by running `docker compose stop`.
+   You can stop them at any time by running `docker compose --profile tool stop`.

+    > :bulb: Note that the pgadmin container will only be targeted by a docker compose command if you specify `--profile tool` as shown above.
+Otherwise, only the PostgreSQL and the PostgREST containers will be affected.
+Leaving it out can become handy if you try to reset the database, but you don't want to lose your server connection on pgadmin!

 7. In a web browser window, access to localhost:5050
 8. Log in to pgAdmin with the credentials you provided in your `.env` file.